awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

   }
   ```

   The AWS account that owns the IAM role must have permissions for these AWS KMS actions \(`kms:Encrypt` and `kms:Decrypt`\) for AWS KMS keys listed in the policy\.
 If the AWS KMS keys are owned by another AWS account, the key owner must grant these permissions to the AWS account that owns the IAM role\.
-For more information about managing access to these keys, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#overview-policy-elements) in the* AWS Key Management Service Developer Guide*\.
+For more information about managing access to these keys, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html) in the* AWS Key Management Service Developer Guide*\.

-  The following is a complete IAM policy that grants the necessary permissions to replicate unencrypted objects, objects created with server\-side encryption using Amazon S3\-managed encryption keys, and encryption keys stored in AWS KMS\.
+  The following is a complete IAM policy that grants the necessary permissions to replicate unencrypted objects, objects created with server\-side encryption using Amazon S3 managed encryption keys, and AWS KMS managed encryption keys\.
 **Note**
 Objects created with server\-side encryption using customer\-provided \(SSE\-C\) encryption keys are not replicated\.